romanejaquez/responsive-ui-flutter-workshop/step_02/instructions.md

 ***Suggestion***: don't go by device-specific screen size breakpoints.
 Instead of forcing your design into a specific device size, you should let your content flow, for the sake of delivering a great user experience and content consumption by your users.

-You should start with the most common device-screen breakpoints, but you should always strive for "content-based" breakpoints, where you set a breakpoint at each point where content layout is not meeting the expectations of your consumers.
+You should start with the most common device-screen breakpoints (as defined above), but you should always strive for "content-based" breakpoints, where you set a breakpoint at each point where content layout truly meets the expectations of your consumers.
 This method greatly simplifies the implementation along with easing the management of media queries.